radin-ayu/agenticai/website/Lab-1.md

 9. From the dropdown menu, select your agent.
     ![image](./imgs/imgs_1/agent_selection.png)

 10. Now, you can use use your agent.
 Try to ask some queries.
-"Generate information about all accounts"
+"Show information about all accounts"
     ### Queries:
     ```
     Generate all accounts